 The road to financial equality

-Özge Özen Zink is Business Manager at Private Banking Entrepreneur Core at SEB in Stockholm.
+Özge Özen Zink is Partnership Manager for Entrepreneurs at SEB.
 She sees herself as an intrapreneur at SEB and an ambassador on social media with a decisive role to drive change and innovative thinking.

 We ran three quick questions past Özge to find out how SEB works with financial equality, how she in her role is involved and exerts an influence and what are the most important factors for contributing to a more equal economy in society.